-Members of the WRA and the WRT established the Plc in 2004 to create the operating company for the line and to enter into a long-term lease with Network Rail.
+Members of the WRA and the WRT established the PLC in 2004 to create the operating company for the line and to enter into a long-term lease with Network Rail.
 Passenger trains ran again in July 2003.
-WRA(T) supports the Plc:

-- by employing staff to run a Heritage Education programme with local schools and promote community engagement with local people up and down the line; and
+by employing staff to run a Heritage Education programme with local schools and promote community engagement with local people up and down the line;

-by facilitating the provision and training of volunteers, more than 250 of them from amongst the membership, to assist with a wide range of tasks required for the railway to run.
+by facilitating the provision and training of volunteers (currently over 425) to assist with a wide range of tasks required for the railway to run.

 Other major projects over the years have included the restoration of the signal box at Leeming Bar, the restoration of Scruton Station, the construction of a passing loop and other facilities at Leyburn Station, and the refurbishment of various items of rolling stock.

-The Trust publishes a booklet called ‘Relay’ three times a year, which is issued to all members, currently numbering approximately 1650.
-It also fundraises though a combination of appeals to members and the general public and by seeking grants from funding bodies such as NLHF.
+The Trust publishes a magazine called ‘Relay’ four times a year, which is issued to all members, currently numbering approximately 1,500.
+It also fundraises through a combination of appeals to members and the general public and by seeking grants from funding bodies such as NLHF.

 The Trust is run by a Council of Management, of at least six Trustees (there are currently nine) who meet monthly to manage the affairs of the business.